adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 hd\_total07).
 Lastly, we also deleted the variable 'cluster' from our model because it was recognized as a numerical variable though it was a categorical one.
-And in order to reflect the effect of cluster on rent, we already have cluster.rent variable which shows the average rent by clusters.
+And in order to reflect the effect of cluster on rent, we already had cluster.rent variable which shows the average rent by clusters.

 Finally, in order to check if a building is a green building, we used